-FICM6: Facilities Inventory and Classification Manual; Space use codes employed to classify assignable space by use within campus facilities.
+FICM: Facilities Inventory and Classification Manual; space use codes employed to classify assignable space by use type within campus facilities.

 Fixed-Term Employee: A classified, temporary fixed-term appointments are positions used to accommodate the need for temporary personnel that will not exceed one calendar year (or less depending upon applicable collective bargaining agreement), or where the position is not intended to become permanent.
 In no event shall the appointment exceed a period of one year.

 FTE: Full-Time Equivalent for the hours worked by one employee on a full-time basis or the fraction of hours based on a full-time basis for an employee working part time.